Charisma University by Charlie Houpert, is a social skills course aiming to teach the art of charisma.

 I partially agree with the intercultural aspect.

-I agree less with the cross-gender applicability, though.
+But I agree less with the cross-gender applicability.

-On average, men benefit from more higher power, dominance, and leadership to succeed in life.
+On average, men benefit significantly more from power, dominance, and leadership.

-But higher-power folks tend to get more results.
+High-energy folks get more reactions, but higher-power folks get more results.

 See an example on Charisma University’s own sales page:

 Charlie: Vivian came running over to give me one of her big bear hugs and a kiss.
-All I could do was smile as he tried not to stare at her.
-I’d seen her have that effect on men before.
+All I could do was smile as he tried not to stare at her

 Just think about that:

-And finally, that woman was “marking territory” and boosting her own social status to publicly display that she was close to the speaker -often a high-status person just for being on stage-.
+And boosting her social status displaying her power over the event’s speaker -often high-status just for being on stage-.

 PROS